 Staff members must also comply with the institutional policies published in the Manual of Policies and Procedures which derive their authority from decisions or delegations of QUT Council.

 c) Preventing fraud, corruption or maladministration

 QUT does not tolerate corrupt or fraudulent conduct or maladministration (administrative conduct which is unlawful, arbitrary, improper, discriminatory or oppressive).

-Staff members have a responsibility to report suspected fraud, corrupt conduct or maladministration of which they become aware to their supervisor, the Registrar and/or external authorities.
+Staff members have a responsibility to report suspected fraud, corrupt conduct or maladministration of which they become aware to their supervisor, the Vice-President (Administration) and Registrar and/or external authorities.
 The University has an obligation to refer complaints or information that it reasonably suspects may involve corrupt conduct by staff members to the Queensland Crime and Corruption Commission.
 Further information about corruption and fraud is detailed in QUT’s Corruption and fraud control policy (B/8.6).

 Where a person discloses impropriety or corrupt conduct to appropriate authorities, this must not result in harrassment or other reprisal action by University staff members (B/8.3 Public interest disclosure management).